Health Disparities Research Training Program (HDRTP)

-Whether they are involved in the Center’s current projects or student-initiated projects, Center Student Investigators will have the opportunity to develop skills such as survey design, data collection and analysis, and asset mapping which they can apply through activities such as community health needs assessments and windshield tours.
+Whether they are involved in the Center’s current projects or student-initiated projects, HDRTP interns will have the opportunity to develop skills such as partnership development, literature reviews, manuscript development, survey design, and data collection and analysis.
 They will also have opportunities to network with other health professionals and learn about the various opportunities that one can have in the health field.

-If you are interested in the CSI Program, please submit your cover letter, resume, and completed application form.
-To submit your application, or for questions, please contact Charity Hung, at email@example.com.
+If interested in HDRTP, please submit your cover letter, resume, and completed application form.
+Applications are accepted on a rolling basis.
+To submit your application, or for questions, please contact Lynna Zhong at firstname.lastname@example.org.

 Current Opportunities with CSAAH:

 - DREAM Internship Posting